Amin-C-M-Huang/How-to-install-tensorflow-with-pypi-on-windows/README.md

 # How-to-install-tensorflow-with-pypi-on-windows
-The introduction on the market is generally to install tensorflow on jupyter, which requires the installation of many application suites (for example: cuda, numpy, scipy, cudnn, ....), the introduction here only needs to install the latest version of python that supports Tensorflow, you can run Tensorflow And Tensorflow-gpu, I hope it will help friends who want to try running machine learning on python, let's get started!
+The introduction on the market is generally to run tensorflow on jupyter, which requires the installation of many application suites (for example: cuda, numpy, scipy, cudnn, ....), the introduction here only needs to install the latest version of python that supports Tensorflow, you can run Tensorflow And Tensorflow-gpu, I hope it will help friends who want to try running machine learning on python, let's get started!

 <h2>Step1.
 You need to install python software.</h2>